 20. Bulaw Spring

 Bulaw Spring has crystal-clear waters that will surely compel you to have an invigorating swim.
-Locals love coming here to have a picnic and to simply enjoy the rustic scenery.
+Locals love coming here to have a picnic and simply enjoy the rustic scenery.
 It is one of the potential Bukidnon tourist spots.

 - Location/Jump-off: Brgy.
 San Isidro, Talakag